randy3k/SendCode/README.md

 ### Usage

-Select a program using the command `SendREPL: Choose REPL Program` in command palette.
+Select a program using the command `SendCode: Choose REPL Program` in command palette.
 The default program is Terminal for Mac, Cmder for Windows and tmux for Linux.

 - <kbd>cmd</kbd>+<kbd>enter</kbd> (Mac) or <kbd>ctrl</kbd>+<kbd>enter</kbd> (Windows/Linux)